javisar/ONI-Modloader-Mods/README.md

   * MaterialColor: Adds an overlay option to visualize what a building is made of (Made by [@fistak](https://github.com/fistak), adapted by [@Killface1980](https://github.com/Killface1980)).
   * OnionPatches: Custom world seeds.
 DebugHandler hook.
 Made by [@Moonkis](https://github.com/Moonkis), adapted by [@Killface1980](https://github.com/Killface1980)

+Outdated mods:
+* CritterNumberSensor: Sensor for the critter number in a room (original from R9MX4).
+Have a look to the new one from [@Cairath] here. https://forums.kleientertainment.com/forums/topic/94120-mods-bunch-of-various-mods-usable-with-the-modloader/

 Requirements
 ------------
-* .NET Framework 4
+* .NET Framework 3.5
-* Harmony Patcher 1.1.0
+* Harmony Patcher 1.2
 * Mono.Cecil
 * Visual Studio 2015